 Como is a city with many different faces.
 Places famous throughout the times for having breathtaking views over the lake, but the truth is that the city holds an ancient and interesting history that sometimes are forgotten.
-Other than just to take a nice walk along the lake and visit historical and artistic monuments (which I have already talked about in our blog), my advice is to dedicate a day to discover the history of this fascinating city.
+Other than just to take a nice walk along the lake and visit historical and artistic monuments (which I have already talked about in our blog), my advice is to dedicate a day to discover the Roman Como.

 The history of Como and the Archeologic Museum “Giovio”

 The very first to live on the land were the “Orobi” and they were then invaded, in the fourth century BC, by the Gauls.
 The city wasn’t located where it is now but in the area when the town of Prestino is ofund today, and there a civilization called “comense” developed.
 In 196 BC the Gauls were finally conquered by the Romans, but only in 59 BC Caesar, who saw the land as strategically important, gave permission to found a colony, reclaiming the area facing the lake and diverting Cosia streams, Valduce and Rijeka Open.
 In 49 BC Como became a “municipium”, leaving behind several very interesting traces of that period, from a cultural point of view, historically rich.
 Did you already know that Como city was once Roman?